-Other methods are for example a very rigorous mathematical approach developed by [12-14] analyzing the interaction between the entities in order to determine the effect of the entities onto the bottleneck.
-[15] uses disjunctive graphs to detect the bottleneck in order to optimize the scheduling in a shifting bottleneck procedure.
-[16] compared the shifting bottleneck procedure to the theory of constraints.
+Other methods are for example a very rigorous mathematical approach developed by (Chiang et al. 1998; Chiang et al. 2002; Kuo et al. 1996) analyzing the interaction between the entities in order to determine the effect of the entities onto the bottleneck.
+(Adams et al. 1988) uses disjunctive graphs to detect the bottleneck in order to optimize the scheduling in a shifting bottleneck procedure.
+(Uzsoy and Wang 2000) compared the shifting bottleneck procedure to the theory of constraints.

 Recently we developed a novel method to measure the likelihood of an entity being the bottleneck, resulting in a quantitative measure of the constraint.
-This shifting bottleneck detection method was documented extensively in earlier publications [2-5].
+This shifting bottleneck detection method was documented extensively in earlier publications (Roser et al. 2002a; Roser et al. 2002b; Roser et al. 2002d; Roser et al. 2003b).
 This paper expands the shifting bottleneck detection method for highly variable and non-steady state systems by continuously monitoring the bottleneck probability over a short periods of time.
 This running bottleneck shows the changes in the constraints overtime as the underlying system changes, allowing the user to adjust the system to improve the performance of the momentary constraints in order to optimize the overall system performance.

 The following section reviews the shifting bottleneck detection method, followed by a detailed description of the new running bottleneck method.
 An example demonstrating the running bottleneck method is also presented before the paper closes with the conclusions.
-The following section reviews the shifting bottleneck detection method, followed by a detailed description of the new running bottleneck method.
-An example demonstrating the running bottleneck method is also presented before a description of the implementation and the summary.